NREL/EnergyPlus/design/FY2016/Plant Equipment Autosizing Gaps.md

 ## Example File and Transition Changes ##

-Planning to change some existing field names to use the word "Design" instead of "Rated" in the simple equation fit water to water heat pump models.
+Planning to change some existing field names to use the word "Reference" instead of "Rated" in the simple equation fit water to water heat pump models.
 For the EnergyPlus team, these will just get picked up by the IDD change and not really require Transition coding.

 ## References ##